TesrabNetwork/tesrab-documentation/platform features/decentralized-cryptocurrency-exchange-dex.md

 # 4. Installing DEX {#Decentralizedcryptocurrencyexchange(DEX)-InstallingDEX}

-* Download the Waves client from our official website, [www.wavesplatform.com](http://www.wavesplatform.com/) , or use the webwallet, available at [beta.wavesplatform.com](https://beta.wavesplatform.com/)
+* Download the Tesrab client from our official website, [www.wavesplatform.com](http://www.wavesplatform.com/) , or use the webwallet, available at [beta.wavesplatform.com](https://beta.wavesplatform.com/)
-* [Deposit your bitcoins](/waves-client/transfers-and-gateways/bitcoin-transfers.md) or any [supported coins and tokens](waves-client/wallet-management.md) into the wallet and [start trading using the Waves DEX](/waves-client/waves-dex.md).
+* [Deposit your bitcoins](/waves-client/transfers-and-gateways/bitcoin-transfers.md) or any [supported coins and tokens](waves-client/wallet-management.md) into the wallet and [start trading using the Tesrab DEX](/waves-client/waves-dex.md).

 # 5. Installing your Own Matcher {#Decentralizedcryptocurrencyexchange(DEX)-InstallingyourOwnMatcher}

-* Users can install their own matcher by installing the Waves software and enabling the matching functionality.
+* Users can install their own matcher by installing the Tesrab software and enabling the matching functionality.
 * The Matcher earns fees from the services it provides, so you can substantially increase your mining revenues.
 * When a user sends an order to Matcher he doesn't transfer ownership of his money to anyone, his money remains on his account until the order is matched with counter-order.